-The below Packing List is supplied as a general guide on what to take on your safari.
+The below safari essentials list is supplied as a general guide on what to take on your safari.
 Where possible luggage should be kept to a minimum due to the weight / space restrictions of 15kg total weight allowance per person (including carry-on bags) on light aircraft, but we are able to store excess baggage at our head office in Nairobi (ask our Sales Team for more information).